Alpha 1.1

 • Achieving the maximum roll results causes a capacity to temporarily “Evolve”.
 Increase your current die size of the associated Capacity (for example, d4 to d6), illustrating gaining momentum or ability in the associated Capacity.

-• Whereas rolling a 1 on a Capacity check causes that Capacity to temporarily “Regress”.
-Decreasing the die size (for instance, d8 to d6), illustrates losing confidence or ability in the associated Capacity.
+• Rolling a 1 on a Capacity check causes that Capacity to temporarily “Regress.”
+Decreasing the die size (for instance, d8 to d6) illustrates losing confidence or ability in the associated Capacity.

 Advantage & Disadvantage